PwC to pay NY $25 million over work with Bank of Tokyo-Mitsubishi

-PricewaterhouseCoopers has agreed to pay $25 million (14 million pounds) and its regulatory advisory unit will abstain from certain consulting work for New York-regulated banks for two years to settle accusations that it sanitized a report about sanctions-related controls at Bank of Tokyo-Mitsubishi UFJ, according to people familiar with the matter.
+Aug 18 PricewaterhouseCoopers has agreed to pay $25 million and its regulatory advisory unit will abstain from certain consulting work for New York-regulated banks for two years to settle accusations that it sanitized a report about sanctions-related controls at Bank of Tokyo-Mitsubishi UFJ, according to people familiar with the matter.

 New York's Department of Financial Services, which regulates banks in the state, is expected to announce the agreement with PwC on Monday, one person said.
 The person declined to be identified as the matter is not yet public.